 The Area Solutions team of PNC Bank worked with the high school program to select six large art pieces for permanent display in their new Burlington branch.
 Several BHS photography students had their work blown up on canvas, and are now on display at PNC bank to give some local flavor from the town.
 The PNC Solutions Center team created promotional materials to highlight the work of the students.

 MSMS 7th grade art students completed a project in collaboration with an art contest hosted by Swissnex Boston, a part of the local Swiss embassy in Cambridge.
-Five students were chosen to have their work displayed on Swissnex's website under the "Boston" section (The students are Akira Kusachi, Grace Davison, Kaya Cummings, Kritika Agarwala, and Olivia Rourk.).
+Five students were chosen to have their work displayed on Swissnex's website under the "Boston" section.

 The Art Department is committed to elevating and highlighting the work and voices of Black, African American, and African Artists.
 As a starting point we are highlighting artists.
 The first artist that was featured was alumna Gam Dhliwayo (BHS Class of 2013) (website - Gam.design; instagram page @africangraphicdesigner).
 After graduating from the Massachusetts College of Art and Design with a degree in Graphic Design, Gam moved to New York City to work for Isaiah King Design, Sundial Brand, Blink, and now Group Nine media.
 She has worked on international and nationwide client work designing corporate identities, animations, product designs, marketing campaigns, and advertisements.